 In 2009, Apple launched the first-ever push notification service – Apple Push Notification Service (APN).
 Google didn’t stay behind for too long and launched its Cloud to Device Messaging service (C2DM) in 2010.

-Rich notifications with images and calls to action appeared in 2013 on Google’s service, and then Apple added interactive buttons to their service in 2014.
+Rich notifications with images and calls to action appeared in 2013 on Google’s service, and then Apple added interactive buttons to its service in 2014.

 In October 2014, Google acquired Firebase; it merged with Google’s push notification service and became known as Firebase Cloud Messaging (FCM).